 Growing the Beard: TV-PG WWE seems to have finally found its niche, mostly by getting rid of the stupid comedy characters and making fun of the PG rating itself.
 While it still has its fair share of stupid, its significantly better than it was the previous year.

-Any decent heel, really.
+Love to Hate: Any decent heel, really.
+Edge, definitely.
 Chris Jericho is one such famous example, and no matter what CM Punk does, he'll always have somebody cheering.
 In fact, some of things he does is likely to make them cheer even MORE.
 Kevin Owens draws such reactions as well.

-The typical Smart Mark response towards a Triple H victory would be, "OMG TRIPLE H BERRIES HIS OPPONENT, LULZ!", despite the fact that, although Triple H has more or less acknowledged that he has backstage influence, he still has to answer to Vince McMahon, who is his father-in-law.
+The general Smart Mark reaction towards a Triple H victory would be to say that he's once again burying his opponent, despite the fact that, although Triple H has more or less acknowledged that he has backstage influence, he still has to answer to Vince McMahon, who is his father-in-law.
 Not to mention the long list of other wrestlers with booking power, it's not a trait unique to Triple H.

 One of Vince's specialties.
-But Vince had a history of taking mismanaged and underused guys from other promotions, shining them up nice and pretty, and making stars out of them.
+Vince has a history of taking mismanaged and underused guys from other promotions, shining them up nice and pretty, and making stars out of them.

 Mick Foley - While he did have success in WCW, ECW and Japan, he was never considered a main eventer until his WWE career (and even then it took a few years).

 "Stone Cold" Steve Austin - A WCW perennial mid-carder who had a small degree of popularity as a cocky heel, but fell victim to a Hogan-mandated hatchet in favor of his own buddies.
 A pissed-off Austin eventually found his way to the WWE and the rest is history.